The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.

 The final scenario is a little more complicated, as it requires you to be critical and disapprove of someone’s behavior.

-Within such a scenario, it’s easy for us to use our status or authority to get our way.
+In such a scenario, it’s easy for us to use our status or authority to get our way.
 However, when you’re assertive, you don’t necessarily need to use that approach.

-When disapproving of someone, it’s important to do so without judgment.
+When disapproving of someone, it’s essential to do so without judgment.
 By all means, be assertive and share your disapproval.
 However, don’t disapprove of the person, but rather disapprove of their behavior in that particular situation.

 It’s, of course, all well and good to disapprove and then to leave things as they are.
 Ideally, though, you will want to provide a solution that can help the other person work through their behavior in an optimal way.